dotnet/docs/docs/orleans/migration-guide.md

 ## Serialization

 The most burdensome change in Orleans 7.0 is the introduction of the version-tolerant serializer.
-This change was made because applications tend to evolve over time and this led to a significant pitfall for developers, since the previous serializer couldn't tolerate adding properties to existing types.
+This change was made because applications tend to evolve and this led to a significant pitfall for developers, since the previous serializer couldn't tolerate adding properties to existing types.
 On the other hand, the serializer was flexible, allowing developers to represent most .NET types without modification, including features such as generics, polymorphism, and reference tracking.
-A replacement was long overdue, but users still need high-fidelity representation of their types.
-Therefore, a replacement serializer was introduced in Orleans 7.0 which supports high-fidelity representation of .NET types while also allowing types to evolve over time.
+A replacement was long overdue, but users still need the high-fidelity representation of their types.
+Therefore, a replacement serializer was introduced in Orleans 7.0 which supports the high-fidelity representation of .NET types while also allowing types to evolve.
 The new serializer is much more efficient than the previous serializer, resulting in up to 170% higher end-to-end throughput.

 For more information, see the following articles as it relates to Orleans 7.0: